 The Minuteman Bikeway currently ends at Depot Park, in Bedford, near the intersection of South Road and Loomis Street.
-This project would extend the bikeway by making a 1,665 foot portion of Railroad Avenue accessible to bikes and by constructing 8,800 feet of bikeway on the Reformatory Branch Trail, from Railroad Avenue past Concord Road to Wheeler Drive, near the Bedford/Concord town line.
+This project would extend the bikeway by making a 1,665 foot portion of Railroad Avenue accessible to bikes and by constructing 8,800 feet of bikeway on the Reformatory Branch Trail, from Railroad Avenue to Concord Road.
 The Railroad Avenue reconstruction will include new sidewalks, bicycle accommodations, drainage, pavement markings, signs, and defined curb cuts.